-Communication science students are prepared to launch creative and meaningful careers in roles involving communication research, organizational development, information resources and communications strategy.
-They are also equipped with the knowledge and skills to go directly to law or graduate school.
+Communication Science students are prepared to launch creative and meaningful careers in roles involving communication research, organizational development, information resources, communications strategy, or going directly to graduate school or law school.

-With 900 students, the School of Communications is home to about 20 percent of Elon’s student body.
+With 1,000 students, the School of Communications is home to about 20 percent of Elon’s student body.
 The school’s goal is to guide students to think, write and produce meaningful information in this digital and global age.
-The school’s four majors reflect the four purposes of communication in society: journalism (to inform), strategic communications (to persuade), media arts and entertainment (to entertain) and communications science (to discover).
-Electives are offered in specialty areas such as sports communications, audio recording, photojournalism, and documentary film.
+The school’s four majors reflect the four purposes of communication in society: journalism (to inform), strategic communications (to persuade), media arts and entertainment (to entertain), and communications science (to discover).
+Electives are offered in specialty areas such as sports communications, audio recording, photojournalism and documentary film.

-Elon is one of 18 private universities in the nation with an accredited communications school, alongside Syracuse, Columbia, Northwestern, Miami, the University of Miami and others.
-Based on data from an annual national survey conducted by the University of Georgia, our program is ranked ninth-largest among accredited private colleges and universities and the 56th-largest of 480 programs surveyed nationwide.
+Elon is one of 18 private universities in the nation with an accredited communications school, alongside Syracuse, Columbia, Northwestern, American, Hofstra and others.
+The School of Communications has over 1,000 students and is ranked third-largest among accredited private colleges and universities and the 46th-largest of the 491 programs surveyed nationwide.

-The School of Communications has 47 full-time faculty and staff members, ranging from a Pulitzer Prize recipient who teaches writing courses to nine faculty members who have received teaching awards for excellence in the classroom.
+The School of Communications has 60 full-time faculty and staff members, ranging from a Pulitzer Prize recipient who teaches writing courses to 10 faculty members who have received teaching awards for excellence in the classroom.
 Professors combine years of professional experience with a passion for teaching and a commitment to helping students succeed.

 Elon’s School of Communications is recognized nationally for its deep and innovative curriculum that emphasizes engaged learning and serving the public good.
 Students take a majority of their coursework in the arts and sciences.
 Within the major, communication science students explore the role of media in society, examine legal and ethical issues, get hands-on experience in technological convergence, and learn how to research, write and analyze information through the process of communication inquiry.